Ghoul-tn/GAT-Transformer/README.md

 **Pixel-Level Analysis**
 The repository includes scripts to visualize pixel-level forecasts vs. actuals, demonstrating the model's ability to track seasonal drought cycles effectively across the different study regions.

+## How to cite?
+This manuscript has been submitted to **Computers & Geosciences**.
+If you use this code or data, please cite it as follows once published:

+> Ayed, A.,Balti, H. , & Ben Abbes, A. (Under Review).
+Graph Attention-Transformer for multivariate time series forecasting: application to drought. *Computers & Geosciences*.